kai-li-1994/garment-variant-dataset/README.md

 ## Recommended citation

-If you use this dataset or code, please cite the archived release:
+If you use this dataset or code, please cite the archived Zenodo release:

 ```text
 Li, Y., [co-authors].
 (2026).
 Harmonized garment-variant dataset for textile sorting and fibre-to-fibre recycling analysis (Version 1.0.0) [Data set and code].
 Zenodo. https://doi.org/xxxxx